brobro10000/gpu-token-analytics-pipeline/CA2/README.md

 CA2 extends the GPU analytics pipeline onto a self-managed **Kubernetes (K3s)** cluster orchestrated with **Terraform** and **Makefile automation**.

-This setup provisions a full working cluster (control plane + workers) on AWS EC2 instances, bootstraps K3s automatically, and deploys all platform services (Kafka, MongoDB) and application workloads (Processor, Producers).
+This setup provisions a full working cluster (control plane + workers) on AWS EC2 instances, bootstraps K3s automatically via cloud-init, and deploys all platform services (Kafka, MongoDB) and application workloads (Processor, Producers).

+Also see the CA2 section in the repository root README for a cohesive overview and quickstart: ../README.md

 ---